github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-for-your-schoolwork/apply-for-a-student-developer-pack.md

 {% endnote %}

-For information about renewing your {% data variables.product.prodname_student_pack %}, see "[Expiration and renewals](/education/explore-the-benefits-of-teaching-and-learning-with-github-education/apply-for-a-student-developer-pack/#expiration-and-renewals)."
+For further information on renewing your {% data variables.product.prodname_student_pack %}, see "[Expiration and renewals](/education/explore-the-benefits-of-teaching-and-learning-with-github-education/apply-for-a-student-developer-pack/#expiration-and-renewals)."

 ## Applying for a {% data variables.product.prodname_student_pack %}